 Ellia Thompson is a Partner and Chair of the Land Use Department.

-The Los Angeles Business Journal named Ellia among the “Most Influential Women Attorneys” in 2018 and 2019, and she has been named a Southern California Rising Star and a Super Lawyer every year since 2013.
+The Los Angeles Business Journal named Ellia among the “Most Influential Women Attorneys” in 2018 and 2019, she was named among Southern California Super Lawyers Rising Stars and she has been selected by Southern California Super Lawyer every year since 2013.
 She also founded the land use and environmental law firm, CA Land Use Professionals, LLP.
 Before starting her own firm, Ellia was an attorney with Jeffer, Mangels, Butler & Marmaro LLP in its Government, Land Use, Environmental, Energy Group.
 She previously was awarded the coveted Pulliam-Kilgore Fellowship by the Society of Professional Journalists and worked in the Media Law practice at Baker Hostetler.

 Prior to law school, Ellia worked as Press Secretary to Congresswoman Jane Harman and Communications Director to Congresswoman Louise Slaughter, Chair of the powerful House Rules Committee.
 After September 11, 2001, Ellia also worked as the Democratic Press Secretary to the House Subcommittee on Terrorism and Homeland Security.

 Active with several charities that focus on housing and services for the homeless in downtown Los Angeles, Ellia, in October 2012, was honored by CREW-LA as a “Woman on the Rise”.
 She was awarded by Connect LA and the Junior Chamber of Commerce for her significant commitments to community service by providing pro bono land use legal services to the Downtown Women’s Center (DWC) and its homeless women.
-She serves on the Board of Directors for Mid-Valley Jeopardy, an LAPD program for kids ages 8-18, and served five years on the Economic Development Committee for DWC.
+She serves on the Board of Trustees for the Greater Los Angeles Zoo Association, which supports the many philanthropic and conservation efforts of the Los Angeles Zoo.
+She previosuly served five years on the Economic Development Committee for DWC.
 She has also provided pro bono legal services for several animal rescue groups.

 Ellia is an avid gardener (she even owns four chickens) and founded a children’s gardening science program at her son’s elementary school.